godotengine/godot-docs/tutorials/shaders/advanced_postprocessing.rst

 1. The depth buffer cannot be accessed
 2. The effect of the post-processing shader is not visible in the editor

-To get around the limitation on using the depth buffer, use a :ref:`MeshInstance <class_MeshInstance>` with a :ref:`QuadMesh <class_QuadMesh>` primitive.
+To get around the limitation on using the depth buffer, use a :ref:`MeshInstance3D <class_MeshInstance3D>` with a :ref:`QuadMesh <class_QuadMesh>` primitive.
 This allows us to use a shader and to access the depth texture of the scene.
 Next, use a vertex shader to make the quad cover the screen at all times so that the post-processing effect will be applied at all times, including in the editor.

-First, create a new MeshInstance and set its mesh to a QuadMesh.
+First, create a new MeshInstance3D and set its mesh to a QuadMesh.
 This creates a quad centered at position ``(0, 0, 0)`` with a width and height of ``1``.
 Set the width and height to ``2``.
 Right now, the quad occupies a position in world space at the origin; however, we want it to move with the camera so that it always covers the